tomdennisdev/haskell_binarysearchtree/README.md

 # haskell_binarysearchtree

-A simple Binary Search Tree (BST) implementation in Haskell with unit tests and property-based testing.
-This project provides functionality to insert, lookup, and list entries in a BST.
+A simple Binary Search Tree (BST) implementation produced using a test-driven development methodology.
+Includes automated unit tests and property-based testing.
+This project provides functionality to insert, lookup, and list BST entries in key order.

 📦 Installation